Fast RAW Image Encoding on NVIDIA GPU

 • OpenGL output

 The above pipeline is computationally demanding and it's not easy to achieve high performance for that task.
 For visualizing we need to reach up to 60 fps, and for most resolutions this could be done on NVIDIA GPU in realtime.
-We utilize our image processing SDK for the above pipeline and it can handle data rates up to 2 GPix/s on GeForce RTX 2080 for the case with built-in JPEG compression and decompression on NVIDIA GPU.
+We utilize our image processing SDK for the above pipeline and it can handle data rates up to 4 GPix/s on GeForce RTX 4090 for the case with built-in JPEG compression on NVIDIA GPU.
 Such a solution is available for all NVIDIA GPUs: mobile, laptop, desktop, server.

 Useful links on the subject